bp20009/carla_simulate/README.md

 The script treats each CSV row as a message.
 By default it serialises the entire row as JSON before transmitting it, but you can pick a specific column with `--message-column`.
 Use `--interval` for a fixed delay between packets or `--delay-column` to use a per-row delay value stored in the CSV.

+Use `--frame-stride` with the frame-specific sender to skip frames while streaming.
+For example, `--frame-stride 5` sends only every fifth frame.

 When replaying world snapshots captured by `scripts/vehicle_state_stream.py`, first reduce the dataset and then transmit the per-frame payloads:

 ```bash